Skip to main content

 The following additional alert is available for wireless MX devices or the Z-series teleworker gateway:

-• A rogue AP is detected
+• A rogue access point is detected

-MS Alerts
+Switch Alerts

 • A switch goes offline for (x) minutes